vidya-hub/QuickRtc/quickrtc-react-client/README.md

 # quickrtc-react-client

-React hooks and Redux integration for QuickRTC video conferencing.
+React hooks and components for QuickRTC conferencing.

 ## Installation